BrownDogGadgets/3D-Printed-Parts/Rover-NeoPixel-Holder/README.md

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.

 The piece in the SVG file should be 81.225mm wide and 40mm tall.
-If it gets resized by your software proportionally scale to match that width.
+If it gets resized by your software proportionally scale to match that size.

 Check out the guide for usage: https://learn.browndoggadgets.com/Guide/Addressable+RGB+LED+Strip/539